-DATING VIOLENCE, DISCRIMINATION, HARRASSMENT, AND RETALIATION conduct while attending school.
+DATING VIOLENCE, DISCRIMINATION, HARRASSMENT, AND RETALIATION

+The District believes that all students learn best in an environment free from dating violence, discrimination, harassment, and retaliation and that their welfare is best served when they are free from this prohibited conduct while attending school.
 Students are expected to treat other students and District employees with courtesy and respect, to avoid behaviors known to be offensive, and to stop those behaviors when asked or told to stop.
 District employees are expected to treat students with courtesy and respect.